impostorsguides/impostorsguides.github.io/rbenv/part-1/1-a-1-content.md

 But wait.
 A minute ago, we said:

-> Bundler provides “a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.”
+> Bundler provides "a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed."

 This... sounds a lot like what I just said RBENV does.
 So what's the difference between RBENV and Bundler?
 Why do I need both?